 1987 to 1995 - The European Eureka PROMETHEUS Project (Programme for European Traffic of the Highest Efficiency and Safety) researched autonomous driving and related technologies with €749 million.

-Mid 1970's - In the 1970's Aston Martin began incorporating digital electronics into their luxury Lagonda car, the touch switches and LED displays only lasted to 1980 because of reliability issues.
+Mid-1970s - In the 1970's Aston Martin began incorporating digital electronics into their luxury Lagonda car, the touch switches and LED displays only lasted until 1980 because of reliability issues.

 Early 1970s - General Motors early computerised car experiments, The Feasibility of a Car Central Computer